RetiaLLC/S2-Nugget/README.md

 You can learn more about the ESP32s2 here: :point_right: https://www.espressif.com/en/products/socs/esp32-s2

-You can learn about the S2 Mini development board here: https://www.wemos.cc/en/latest/s2/s2_mini.html
+You can learn about the S2 Mini development board here: :point_right: https://www.wemos.cc/en/latest/s2/s2_mini.html

 The ESP32s2 has many advantages over the ESP8266 used in the original Wi-Fi Nugget, such as:
 1) USB support, allowing you to drag and drop code to a flash drive